Top Gunners' biggest challenges are yet to come

 In the past, Manchester United will have played worse than they did in Sunday's defeat at Chelsea, and still picked up at least a point.
 The difference this season is that they appear to lack the same conviction and bloody-mindedness required to scrape results against the odds.

 United had plenty of possession against Chelsea, but had relatively little authority over the match and rarely had Chelsea concerned.
-There was little of the direct, aggressive play we've come to associate with the Red Devils - indeed, the only aggression came in the form of a couple of misguided lunges towards the end of the match (one of which earned Nemanja Vidic a daft second yellow).
+There was little of the direct, aggressive play we've come to associate with the Red Devils - indeed, the only aggression came in the form of a couple of misguided lunges towards the end of the match (one of which earned Nemanja Vidic a red card).

 David Moyes suggested after the match that the only difference between the two teams was that Chelsea scored from two set-pieces.
 He's not too far wrong, but the reality is that Chelsea - and hat-trick hero Samuel Eto'o in particular - were far more clinical in a match of few good chances.